natashaclerkin/singularartistsMS1/README.md

-Font Awesome
-Tinypng

 ### Acknowledgements

-- I received inspiration for this project from X
+I received inspiration for this project from my ticketing client, Singular Artists who have yet to create a company website.
+I would like to thank my mentor Guido Cecilio forhis guidance and support and Jim Morel on Slack.